hossam-create/Mnbara-Platform/docs/ux/SELLER_SIDE_RULES.md

 ```
 Is it a safety issue?
-├─ Yes → BLOCK
+â”œâ”€ Yes â†’ BLOCK
-└─ No
+â””â”€ No
-   └─ Is it a policy violation?
+   â””â”€ Is it a policy violation?
-      ├─ Yes → BLOCK
+      â”œâ”€ Yes â†’ BLOCK
-      └─ No
+      â””â”€ No
-         └─ Could it hurt the seller's success?
+         â””â”€ Could it hurt the seller's success?
-            ├─ Yes → WARN
+            â”œâ”€ Yes â†’ WARN
-            └─ No → Allow silently
+            â””â”€ No â†’ Allow silently
 ```

 ### Copy Tone Guidelines